jaythomas/love-experiment/src/entities/README.md

 ### on_begin_contact (table)

 An array of strings, each string being the name of a system to invoke when the entity begins contact with another entity.
+The systems are passed one parameter, `entity`, being the entity's table.
+The systems are invoked in order.
 Example:

 ```lua